-On April 20, 2011, OSHA Compliance Officer Eliseo Hernandez and Assistant Area Director Joseph Roesler were on their way to an inspection near Auburn, Ala., on Wednesday.
+On April 20, 2011, OSHA Compliance Officer Eliseo Hernandez and Assistant Area Director Joseph Roesler were on their way to an inspection near Auburn, Alabama, on Wednesday.
 Along the way they noticed an open excavation where employees were not protected from cave-ins.
 Immediately, they stopped and opened an inspection.
 The excavation was approximately 5 and 1/2 feet deep where two employees were working under an excavator bucket connecting a water line.
 Just after Hernandez removed the employees from the hazard, the wall of the excavation fissured and collapsed.
 No one was hurt, and the emphasis program on excavation and trenching demonstrated its value.
 For more information on preventing cave-ins, view OSHA's Construction eTool on Trenching and Excavation and Safety and Health Topics page on Trenching and Excavation.

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.